Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

-Where $x$ and $y$ represent the magnitudes of IP in the horizontal and vertical directions, respectively.
-If $IP = 0$, the collision is central, while it is considered peripheral (i.e. the overlap region of the colliding nuclei is smaller) as $IP > 0$.\\
+where $X_{_{CM}}^2$ and $Y_{_{CM}}^2$ represent the magnitudes of IP in the horizontal and vertical directions, respectively, from the center-of-mass of the overlap region in the transverse plane.
+If $IP = 0$, the collision is central, while it is considered peripheral (i.e. indicating a smaller overlap region between the colliding nuclei) as $IP > 0$.\\